Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

 is completely unreliable.

-If this program takes more than half a minute or so before the first result line in the table, starting with `ijk-variant`, is printed, you've done something wrong.
+If this program takes more than half a minute or so before the first result line in the table, starting with `ijk-variant`, is printed, you've very likely done something wrong (unless the load on the system is extreme).
+In fact, if you've done things well the time reported for the `ijk`-variant should be well under 3 seconds for both the C and Fortran versions...

 ???
 Solution "Click to see the solution."
     Just as in the previous exercise, this is a pure CPU program so we can chose between the